API Reference

 )

-Estimate the SARIMA model parameters via non-linear least squares.
+Estimate the SARIMA model parameters via conditional least squares (CSS) formulated as a JuMP optimization problem: the residuals are decision variables tied to the data by the model dynamics, and the first lb-1 pre-sample residuals are fixed at zero.
+No Kalman filter / exact likelihood is used; the "ml" objective is the concentrated conditional Gaussian likelihood (equivalent to least squares in the coefficients).
 The resulting optimal parameters as well as the residuals and the model's σ² are stored within the model.
 The default objective function used to estimate the parameters is the mean squared error (MSE), but it can be changed to the maximum likelihood (ML) by setting the objectiveFunction parameter to "ml".

 Arguments